-The 2021 American Rescue Plan Act Coronavirus Capital Projects Fund (CPF) allocated $10 billion for states to invest in high-quality, modern infrastructure to support communities’ critical needs as they recover from the COVID-19 public health emergency.
-DEEP’s $40.8 million CPF-based competitive grant program will fund broadband infrastructure projects designed to deliver service (at speeds of at least 100 Mbps/100 Mbps) that supports the statewide goal of universal access to affordable, resilient, and reliable internet access.
+The ConneCTed Communities Grant Program is funded by the 2021 American Rescue Plan Act Coronavirus Capital Projects Fund, which allocated $10 billion for states to invest in high-quality, modern infrastructure to support communities’ critical needs as they recover from the COVID-19 public health emergency.
+This competitive grant program will fund broadband infrastructure projects designed to deliver service (at speeds of at least 100 Mbps/100 Mbps) that supports the statewide goal of universal access to affordable, resilient, and reliable internet access.
 The program will focus funding on low-income/multi-family curb-to-home broadband infrastructure buildout and underserved area broadband infrastructure.

 Broadband Equity, Access, and Deployment (BEAD) Program

 The BEAD Program was allocated $42.45 billion by the Infrastructure Investment and Jobs Act (also known as the Bipartisan Infrastructure Law) to expand high-speed internet access across the country by funding broadband planning, deployment, mapping, equity, and adoption projects and activities.
-DEEP’s (estimated) $95 million BEAD competitive grant program will fund the deployment of broadband service to unserved locations (those without any broadband service at all or with broadband service offering speeds below 25 Mbps/3 Mbps) and underserved locations (those without broadband service offering speeds of 100 Mbps/20 Mbps).
-After unserved and underserved locations have been addressed, remaining funds will be used to support access, adoption, and equity related projects, such as the deployment of gigabit connections to community anchor institutions.
+This competitive grant program will fund the deployment of broadband service to unserved locations (those without any internet service at all or with internet service offering speeds below 25 Mbps/3 Mbps) and underserved locations (those without internet service offering speeds of at least 100 Mbps/20 Mbps).
+After all unserved and underserved locations have been addressed, remaining funds will be used to support access, adoption, and equity related projects, such as the deployment of gigabit connections to community anchor institutions.

 For more information on the Biden-Harris Administration’s high-speed Internet programs, visit InternetforAll.gov.